 “Full-spectrum hemp extract” is usually synonymous with the term “CBD oil.”
-With the exception of our CBD isolate and CBD vape juice, all of Bluebird Botanicals’ products contain full-spectrum hemp extract.
+With the exception of our CBD Isolate and THC-Free* CBD Oil, all of Bluebird Botanicals’ products contain full-spectrum hemp extract.
 This means that every bottle of oil packs in all of the hemp plant’s various nutrients, not just CBD.

 Many people prefer full-spectrum hemp extracts over isolated CBD.
 This is because of the way all of the cannabinoids, terpenes, and flavonoids work together in an “entourage effect.”
 The “entourage effect” can change how CBD and THC interact the body's system, even when combining only small amounts of cannabinoids and terpenes.